-- Always stop to inspect task report (useful for debugging only, to get better insight about tasks) - Stop to inspect report for error, list, test (default), stops the sequence of tasks and keeps PeaLauncher window open only in case of errors, or for test, info and list tasks requiring the user to read the task's report - Stop to inspect report for error, list: works as previous setting but doesn't keep open the report window for test operations unless an error is detected, this setting is recommended to run test over a large batch of archives, while previous settings is recommended is user prefers to read each single report. - Never stop to inspect task report: guarantee to proceed with next task up to sequence completion, regardless the kind and the results of the tasks
+- Always stop to inspect task report (useful for debugging only, to get better insight about tasks) - Stop to inspect report for error, list, test, auto-test: stops the sequence of tasks and keeps PeaLauncher window open only in case of errors, or for each single test, info and list tasks requiring the user to read the task's report - Stop to inspect report for error, list, test (default), works as the previous setting except for auto-testing archives after creation; in this case the batch will only stop in case of errors (consistently how batch archive creation usually works) and not at each report (the way explicit archive testing works). - Stop to inspect report for error, list: works as previous settings but doesn't keep open the report window for test operations unless an error is detected, this setting is recommended to run test over a large batch of archives, while previous settings is recommended is user prefers to read each single report. - Never stop to inspect task report: guarantee to proceed with next task up to sequence completion, regardless the kind and the results of the tasks